BolajiAyodeji/Blogposts/ck2bjja440034ozs1iuauds0e.md

 ## HTTP Status Codes and their Meanings

-Often time, we come across several errors while surfing through some websites which displays with a status code, as developers we need to be familiar with this status codes.
+Often time, we come across several errors while surfing through some websites which display a status code, as developers we need to be familiar with these status codes.

-In this article, I'd be explaining what each HTTP status code stand for.
+In this article, I'd be explaining what each HTTP status code stands for.

 ## What is an HTTP status code?

 For every request from a web browser, the server responds with a status code.
-If there was a error, you can get additional information about the error.
+If there was an error, you can get additional information about the error.
 You can find the most frequent error codes and a brief description in the list below.

 - **HTTP Error 401 - Unauthorized**

-The 401 status code indicates that the
-HTTP request has not been applied because it lacks valid authentication credentials (usually username and password) for the target resource.
+The 401 status code indicates that the HTTP request has not been applied because it lacks valid authentication credentials (usually username and password) for the target resource.
 If the request included authentication credentials the 401 response indicates that authorization has been refused for those credentials.
 Please check if your